ArifPiyash/Historical-Sentiment-Analysis/README.md

   This analysis demonstrates the **complex relationship** between newspaper content and voter behavior:

-  Not all positive language helps**: In both political and economic contexts, upbeat coverage sometimes **correlated negatively** with Roosevelt's support.
+  Not all positive language helps**: In both political and economic contexts, upbeat coverage sometimes correlated negatively with Roosevelt's support.
-  Sentiment influence is real but nuanced**: While general sentiment showed a moderate correlation, **word choice and context mattered** deeply.
+  Sentiment influence is real but nuanced: While general sentiment showed a moderate correlation, word choice and context mattered deeply.
-  Methodology impacts results**: How data is selected and processed significantly alters the strength and direction of correlations.
+  Methodology impacts results: How data is selected and processed significantly alters the strength and direction of correlations.

 # Project Contribution